-PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events (i.e. progression examination and final assessment viva voce examination) that are required of them.
+PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones including the RD1 and assessment events (i.e. progression examination and final assessment viva voce examination) that are required of them.

-PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone, progression examination, or at final submission, this will be recorded as a non-submission.
-If this is due to significant personal reasons outside the PGR's control then they may submit a personal circumstances application.
+PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone including the RD1, progression examination, or at final submission, this will be recorded as a non-submission.
+If this is due to significant personal reasons outside the PGR's control, then they may submit a personal circumstances application.